 Photos look better on the Sensation screen.
 Movies are stunning.

-The Sensation’s 906 by 540 resolution is one-quarter of an HD screen – in a tiny handheld package it feels almost as good as watching HD.
-And there’s sound – not great but you can hold the Sensation in your hands and watch a movie in relative comfort.
-The Ideos X5′s screen isn’t bad for movies, but there’s a wide quality gulf between the two.
+The Sensation’s 906 by 540 resolution is one-quarter of an HD screen.
+In a tiny handheld package it feels almost as good as watching HD.
+And there is sound.
+It is not great, but you can hold the Sensation in your hands and watch a movie in relative comfort.
+The Ideos X5’s screen isn’t bad for movies, but there’s a wide quality gulf between the two.

 Dual core processor and bundled software

-At first sight the performance boost from the HTC’s 1.2Ghz dual core processor is less noticeable than you might imagine.
+At first sight HTC’s 1.2Ghz dual core processor gives less of a performance boost than you might imagine.

-The Ideos X5′s powerplant runs at just 800Mhz, so you’d expect a huge leap moving between the phones.
-In practice, much of the extra grunt is swallowed up by the fancy Sense user interface HTC has overlaid on top of the standard Android front end.
+The Ideos X5’s powerplant runs at just 800Mhz, so you’d expect a leap moving between the phones.
+In practice, HTC swallows much of the extra grunt with the Sense user interface.
+This is overlaid on top of the standard Android front end.

 Sense is nicer to use and the animations are pretty.
 But there’s nothing essential about it.

-I found little practical difference between the smartphones when it came to performing most tasks.
-Sure, the Sensation is a smoother experience, but the extra power doesn’t translate into extra productivity.
+There is little difference between the phones when performing most tasks.
+Sure, the Sensation is smoother experience.
+Yet the extra power doesn’t translate into extra productivity.
 There may be applications where it matters – so far I haven’t used them.

-HTC says Sense is faster to boot – and that’s true the Sensation phone boots faster than the Ideos X5.
-However, this barely matters, I wouldn’t expect to book an Android phone more than once or twice a month.
+HTC says Sense boots faster – that’s true the Sensation phone boots faster than the Ideos X5.
+Yet, this doesn’t matters, I wouldn’t expect to book an Android phone more than once or twice a month.
 There’s some clever caching – which speeds some applications – and a built-in social networking hub.
 The customisable lockscreens are a good idea, but once again, not productivity boosters.

-There’s a great weather widget that comes as standard on the Sensation – but I managed to download this from the Android store on my Ideos X5.
+A great weather widget that comes as standard on the Sensation.
+I managed to download the same software from the Android store on my Ideos X5.

-In theory there shouldn’t be anything between the Ideos X5 with its 1500 mAh battery and the Sensation with 1520 mAh.
-In practice, the Sensation performed noticeably longer despite its bigger screen and more powerful processor.
+In theory there should be nothing between the Ideos X5 1500 mAh battery and the Sensation 1520 mAh.
+In practice, the Sensation lasts longer despite its bigger screen and more powerful processor.

 Over the long haul the Ideos X5 is good for about 12 hours use between charges.
-Of course this depends on which power-draining components are switched on, whether applications continually update and a person’s usage pattern.
+Of course this depends on which power-draining components you switch on.
+Also on whether applications update often and your usage pattern.

 I found the HTC Sensation offers a few more hours before running out of juice.
-This could simply be because the review phone has a newer battery, but I suspect the phone does a better job of managing power during down times.
-I don’t have the time or facilities to test this properly.
+This could be because the review phone has a newer battery.
+I suspect the phone does a better job of managing power during down times.

-What’s important to me is the Sensation can make it through an extended working day and still have enough power left to call a cab at the end of the evening.
+What’s important is the Sensation can make it through an extended working day.
+There is still have enough power left to call a cab at the end of the evening.